-In this article, we proposed that epistemic 'must $\varphi$ ' asserts that $\varphi$ is the only goodenough explanation for a contextually determined, salient body of evidence.
-In (64), the context makes it clear that the evidence to be explained is the fact that someone just came in with a wet umbrella.
-An event of rain would be an excellent explanation for that fact, and our account predicts this: presumably, conditional on rain, the probability of a wet umbrella for someone who was just outside is extremely high, and no alternative pops to one's mind in this bare-bones context.
-The case of (63) is more interesting, for there the salient evidence to explain is rain itself.
+In this article, we proposed that epistemic 'must $\varphi$ ' asserts that $\varphi$ is the only good-enough explanation for a contextually determined, salient body of evidence.
+In (63), the context makes it clear that the evidence to be explained is the fact that someone just came in with a wet umbrella.
+An event of rain would be an excellent explanation for that fact, and our account predicts this: presumably, conditional on rain, the probability of a wet umbrella for someone who was just outside is extremely high, and no alternative pops to one's mind in this barebones context.
+The case of (62) is more interesting, for there the salient evidence to explain is rain itself.
 Formally, the probability of rain conditional on rain is, of course, as high as any probability can get.
-As discussed so far then, our account technically predicts that (63) should be a true and felicitous sentence.
+As discussed so far then, our account technically predicts that (62) should be a true and felicitous sentence.
 However, the analytical intuition behind our account, as we've explained in detail above, is that epistemic must is about explanatory power.
 And a proposition $\varphi$ is no explanation or argument for $\varphi$ itself, this is a clear instance of question begging.

-We propose to rule out cases of checking probabilities of the shape $Pr(\varphi \mid \varphi)$ for pragmatic reasons, essentially a probabilistic version of the pragmatic principles that generate infelicity for tautological sentences in a bivalent semantics.
-For notice that our predicted truth conditions for (63) are "the probability of rain conditional on rain is above the threshold $\theta$ , and none of the probabilities of alternatives to rain are above $\theta$ ".
-The second clause of these truth conditions isn't exactly trivial, but the first clause requires that we consider a probability of the shape $Pr(\varphi \mid \varphi)$ , which we
+We propose to rule out cases of checking probabilities of the shape $Pr(\varphi | \varphi)$ for pragmatic reasons, essentially a probabilistic version of the pragmatic principles that generate infelicity for tautological sentences in a bivalent semantics.
+For notice that our predicted truth conditions for (62) are "the probability of rain conditional on rain is above the threshold $\theta$ , and none of the probabilities of alternatives to rain are above $\theta$ ".
+The second clause of these truth conditions isn't exactly trivial, but the first clause requires that we consider the a probability of the

-$^{37}$ In principle, it might be possible to weave a context where rain is the evidence to be explained, but there are two alternative explanations, rain versus $\psi$ , where the probability of rain conditional on $\psi$ is also above the threshold $\theta$ .
+&lt;sup>32In principle, it might be possible to weave a context where rain is the evidence to be explained, but there are two alternative explanations, rain versus $\psi$ , where the probability of rain conditional on $\psi$ is also above the threshold $\theta$ .
 Since thresholds are hard or impossible to manipulate with any precision, at least with the tools of introspection, we cannot decide here whether this configuration can be induced while preserving coherence.
-See also the discussion at the end of Section 3.1 on how easily thresholds must be allowed to shift in order to account for the miners puzzle in exhaustive semantics for must like ours.

-would expect to trigger infelicity.
-To be clear, our view here is not that "it must be raining", in the context at hand, is a trivial, tautological sentence.
-Rather, the sentence is deviant because it crucially involves the at-issue assessment of a trivial probability of the shape $Pr(\varphi \mid \varphi)$ .
-Zooming out, this sensible constraint will rule out any must statement where the prejacent entails the evidence to be explained.
+See also the discussion at the end of Section 3.1 on how easily thresholds must be allowed to shift in order to account shape $Pr(\varphi \mid \varphi)$ , which we would expect to trigger infelicity.
+Zooming out, this sensible pragmatic constraint will rule out any must statement where the prejacent entails the evidence to be explained.
 This is as intended, and meant to block question-begging (non-)explanations.

-Above and beyond this natural pragmatic requirement for non-trivial explanations, our proposal captures the idea that any epistemic must sentence with a known prejacent should be infelicitous (Giannakidou & Mari, 2016; Goodhue, 2017), for it considers alternatives to the prejacent as possible antecedents to conditionals, in a manner we elucidate presently.
+Above and beyond this natural pragmatic requirement for non-trivial explanations, our proposal captures the idea that any epistemic must sentence with a known prejacent should be infelicitous (Giannakidou and Mari, 2016; Goodhue, 2017), for it considers alternatives to the prejacent as possible antecedents to conditionals, in a manner we elucidate presently.

-Goodhue notes that from the perspective of a skeptical epistemologist, 'it must be raining' can be felicitous even when she observes the pouring rain, as in (65).
+Goodhue notes that from the perspective of a skeptical epistemologist, 'it must be raining' can be felicitous even when she observes the pouring rain, as in (64).

-(65) A professional epistemologist, while on vacation in Seattle, looks out the window at the pouring rain.
-She says:

-It must be raining.
+(64) A professional epistemologist, while on vacation in Seattle, looks out the window at the pouring rain.
+She says: It must be raining.